Unhappy with Your Credit Score? Here's How to Fix It!

 What is a Credit Score?

-You Credit Score is a number (typically between 300-900) that is based on your credit report.
-Your Credit Score your financial report card, and it’s used by lenders to predict the likelihood that you will repay any future debt.
-Your Credit Score is based off of your Credit Report, which is a summary of how you pay your financial obligations.
-Lenders use your Credit Report to verify information about you and how you have been with paying off your financial obligations in the past.
+You credit score is a number (typically between 300-900) that is based on your credit report.
+Your credit score your financial report card, and it’s used by lenders to predict the likelihood that you will repay any future debt.
+Your credit score is based off of your credit report, which is a summary of how you pay your financial obligations.
+Lenders use your credit report to verify information about you and how you have been paid off your financial obligations in the past.

 Why is This Important?